Meet & Greet

 Etiquette & Benefits

 One sunny desert day—shortly after the Pacific Ocean made a seismic meal of California, leaving half to mainland US of A—some survivors of the calamity crawled, hot and bothered, into Borrego Springs.
 Never ones to learn a lesson, the know-it-alls, already sentimental about the Good Old Days, could think of nothing better to do than resume their failed ways.
-One bright bulb, stumbling on the ruins of the Hoberg Resort, had a Eureka! moment.
+One bright bulb, stumbling on the ruins of the Hoberg’s Desert Resort, has a Eureka! moment.

-The Hoberg, built in 1947 on 20 acres, had been a getaway for Hollywood stars of the 1950s.
-Fred Astaire, a couple of Marx Bros., Charles Laughton, Leo Carrillo, Andy Devine, Clark Gable, Lon Chaney Jr., Johnny “Tarzan” Weissmuller, Will Rodgers, Bing Crosby, James Arness, Frank Morgan and Marilyn Monroe (this is not an exhaustive A-list) rubbed elbows and other body parts at its landing strip, Olympic-size swimming pool, cocktail lounge, restaurant and bungalow retreats.
-One of the refugees still listened to songs of the 50s (he was as corny as they come) and knew the Hoberg’s history.
+Built in 1947 on 20 acres, Hoberg’s was a getaway for Hollywood stars, who rubbed elbows and other body parts at its landing strip, Olympic-size swimming pool, cocktail lounge, restaurant and bungalow retreats, until the resort burned down in 1958.
+One of the current refugees still listens to songs of the 50s (he is as corny as they come).
 Let’s call him

 Heck, a “Clambake”?
-In 1937, Bing Crosby, big cheese and golf nut, had dreamed up a golf tournament for his pals near his home west of Borrego in coastal San Diego.
+In 1937, singer Bing Crosby, big cheese and golf nut, conjured up a golf tournament for his pals near his home in coastal San Diego.
 In 1947, he moved the damned thing, dubbed the “Clambake,” to the Monterey Peninsula.
-Now Borrego, though hardly world-famous for seafood (or water), would have its own Clambake with all the fixings, not excluding a makeshift golf course.
-For cryin’ out loud, post-apocalyptic humans were as resourceful as any 20th century dopes.
+This is the flimsy pretext for our Borrego Springs to have its own Clambake, forget about the distance of the ocean.
+For cryin’ out loud, post-apocalyptic humans are as resourceful as any 20th century dopes.